-If you are arriving here by tram, you will want to look into the Chamonix bus pass.
+If you arrive here by tram, you will want to look into the Chamonix bus pass.
 The Chamonix Tourist Office will assist you with free public Chamonix Valley transportation.
-Buses run daily between ski resorts, and also up and down the Chamonix Valley to other villages.
-This is a great way to get around town or between villages and on top of it, it’s free.
+Buses run daily between ski resorts and also up and down the Chamonix Valley to other villages.
+This is a great way to get around town or between villages; on top of it, it’s free.

 Geneva to Chamonix by Plane